FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates.md

 ## from_scratch

-A boolean defining whether the weapon configuration should start from scratch, i.e. from the default weapon template.
+A boolean defining whether the weapon configuration should start from scratch, i.e. from the default weapon template which doesn't have any attacks set.
 This preserves only the following properties:

 * `"world_model"`
 * `"view_model"`